Looking for eco-friendly disposable nappies? Here are the best eco-friendly nappies we’ve found that actually work, without leaks.

 Oxygen is required for biodegradable matter to break down.
 However, most landfill sites are so tightly packed that they do not let much or any air in.
 Therefore, any biodegradation that does take place does so very slowly, or it is mummified.

 Biodegradable items in landfills also release a considerable amount of the greenhouse gas methane.
-All I will say is be skeptical of green claims of biodegradability.
+All I will say is be sceptical of green claims of biodegradability.

 Can you compost biodegradable nappies?

-You might be tempted to compost nappies labelled as biodegradable instead.
+You might be tempted to compost nappies labelled as biodegradable.
 However, biodegradable is not the same as compostable.

 Even if you were tempted to try out composting, I wouldn’t.
 According to RecycleNow you cannot compost biodegradable nappies in a compost bin as it poses a health risk.

 Some nappy manufacturers say you can compost a biodegradable nappy at home.
 This is as long as you don’t compost soiled nappies.
-As someone who composts, this sounds like total madness.
+As someone who composts, this sounds like a total nightmare.

 If you are using disposables full-time, or even using them part-time, then you’d need a pretty massive composter.
-This would be purely to hold that many nappies over a sustained period, as well as the mixed waste that composters require.
-Nappies would take a long time to decompose in a standard composter, so you might end up with an overflowing before long.
+This would be purely to hold that many nappies over a sustained period, as well as the mixed waste that composters require to work effectively.
+Nappies would take a long time to decompose in a standard composter, so you might end up with an overflowing compost bin before long.
 In short, I wouldn’t.

 I’m not completely down on disposable nappies.

 And, finally, eco-friendly nappies tend to be made more ethically.
-Take Pampers, who are made by Proctor & Gamble.
-Proctor & Gamble has been linked to humans rights abuses in its supply chains.
+Take Pampers, which are made by Proctor & Gamble.
+Proctor & Gamble has been linked to human rights abuses in its supply chains.
 And what’s more, Proctor & Gamble has also been linked to the habitat destruction of threatened species.

 You can avoid supporting these practices by switching to eco-friendly brands, where possible.
-This brings me on to my guide to nappies:
+Try my guide to the best nappies that benefit both baby and the planet.

-Beaming Baby* claims their chlorine-free nappies contain 30% fewer chemicals than standard disposable nappies.
-The absorbent layer inside the nappy does contain gel.
-However, this is primarily made from very finely shredded paper.
+Beaming Baby claims its chlorine-free nappies contain 30% fewer chemicals than standard disposable nappies.
+Meanwhile, the absorbent layer inside the nappy does contain gel.
+Instead, it is primarily made from very finely shredded paper.
+Whilst you might think that shredded paper doesn’t sound very effective or absorbent, again, I tried this brand out on my kids, and again I’m happy to report zero leaks!

-Moltex Oko* say their nappies are made with more than 50% renewable resources.
+Moltex Oko says its nappies are made with more than 50% renewable resources.
 They’re chlorine-free.
 What’s more, they contain no perfumes, as well as minimal amounts of absorbent gels.
+I also found the price comparable to standard nappy brands, which is always appreciated!

 Naty by Nature